 3. Their pungent smell.

 They don’t look like hairy man-beasts (at this point), and yet they’re starting to smell like the used hay at the petting zoo.
+The used, wet hay.
 This fact is made even more baffling by …

 4. Their disregard for personal hygiene.

 Even if they smell like the love child of an onion and a moldy wedge of Parmesan, they don’t seem to notice, nor care.
 They are happy to marinate in their own filth until they are literally forced into the bathtub, and even then, they think that shampoo and soap are optional.
 Like if they just dampen their hair and pass a wet hand across their pits, they’re good to go.

 5. Their fascination with watching other people play games.

 I tell my sons, “You’ve played enough Fortnite for today,” and they ask if they can watch a video instead.
 When I tell them yes, they proceed to look up videos of other people playing Fortnite.
 WTF.

 6. Their complete and utter refusal to show that much interest in anything academic.

 Heaven forbid they tackle a school paper or science project with a quarter of the intensity they reserve for gaming or sports-ing or coming up with “roasts” to tease their siblings and friends.